leafi/NuklearSharp/README.md

 It relies on https://github.com/mellinoe/nativelibraryloader (imported via NuGet) for .NET Core-related reasons.

+**Also, consider checking out https://github.com/cartman300/NuklearDotNet ** (which is based on this project, but the author has gotten further than I have.
+They've got a sample application working!
+And it's clean P/Invoke.
+But I'll keep doing my thing here.')

 The bindings are low-level.
 Pointers abound.
 I tried to write something not wrong, rather than something pleasant to use.

 There aren't any samples or anything.
 I've only just finished writing this.